-So it’s coming the end of the month and as always I’m looking back at my progress, thinking to myself “wow I really could have done better”.
+So it’s coming to the end of the month and as always I’m looking back at my progress, thinking to myself “wow I really could have done better”.
 Reflection is a big part of understanding how to better ourselves so what I discovered this month was a little disheartening to my fitness goals.
 So it came as no surprise to myself when I made the decision to give up on soda, fizzy drinks and energy drinks.
 (Energy drinks being the big one as I’m pretty sure I’m addicted.)

-So to put things into perspective I was drinking 1-2 cans of energy drink a day and maybe a litre of soda a week, probably not very good for me.
+So to put things into perspective I was drinking 1-2 cans of energy drink a day and maybe a liter of soda a week, probably not very good for me.
 And I could tell that I wasn’t losing the weight I wanted although my workouts were the same.
 This lead me to do some research* and found a few things out of many that made me certain I wanted to give it up.

 Here are the main ones that swayed me:

-- KIDNEY: Drinking soda can increase risk of kidney disease and decrease the function of the liver.
+- KIDNEY: Drinking soda can increase the risk of kidney disease and decrease the function of the liver.